rrousselGit/union/README.md

 String value3 = example3.value; // type safe, there's no cast or compile error.
 ```

-NOTE:
-Such powerful type inference is made possible only thanks to type extension.

-## Applying operations on the value
+# Applying operations on the value

 To prevent mistakes, it is not recommended to use the `is` operator to
 determine what the value currently is.